The Ultimate Athens City Guide for 2023

-Athens is the capital of Greece, and also is the most populous city of the country.
-With its population around 4 million residents, Athens is the 4th biggest capital of Europe.
+Athens is the capital of Greece, and also is the most populous city in the country.
+With a population of around 4 million residents, Athens is the 4th biggest capital of Europe.
 Athens resides in the south of Greece, in the Attica region.
-The city is considered as the historical capital of Europe with its vast background which involves settlements as early as in the Neolithic Period.
+The city is considered the historical capital of Europe with its vast background which involves settlements as early as the Neolithic Period.
 Beginning with the Hellenistic Period, Athens’ fame as the cradle of civilization had been strengthened through its culture and values.
 Throughout millennia, many conquerors have invaded the beautiful capital.
 Since 1834, Athens is the capital city of modern Greece, and it slowly has become the metropolis that it is now.

 Where to Visit in Athens?

 With its vast history, Athens lures millions of tourists every year.
 Thousands of years of civilization spread over the ground of Athens provide visitors with breath-taking sights and stories.
-There are many magnificent remains in the city that led philosophy and science in the antiquity that blows its visitors’ minds.
+There are many magnificent remains in the city that led philosophy and science in antiquity that blows its visitors’ minds.
 Acropolis is the most famous one of these attractions.
 The remains and monuments inside the site are from between 510 and 400 B.C. and the place is surely wonderful.
-Best sights from (and of) the remains are during sunset which offers picturesque views the capital below.
-Acropolis museum is another touristic destination.
+Best sights from (and of) the remains are during sunset which offers picturesque views of the capital below.
+Acropolis Museum is another tourist destination.
 The museum involves countless remains gathered from the Acropolis site.
-There are many important remains that are on display in this museum like Athena Nike Relief.
-With over 4000 pieces of remains, Acropolis Museum displays artifacts from a wide period of time involving Greek Bronze Age, Roman and early Byzantian periods.
+There are many important remains that are on display in this museum-like Athena Nike Relief.
+With over 4000 pieces of remains, Acropolis Museum displays artifacts from a wide period of time involving the Greek Bronze Age, Roman, and early Byzantine periods.
 Another attraction of the Greek capital is Agora which showcases the Royal Stoa which is supposedly the place where Socrates’ trial was held in 399 B.C.
 Hephaestus Temple is also close by and offers brilliant views over the hill it is situated.

 When to Visit Athens?